-[Welcome to a new Hustle in our Series!
-Where my man Andrew from DollarAfterDollar.com shares his step-by-step instructions on how you can make some good money hawking Christmas trees in your spare time.
+Welcome to a new Hustle in our Series!
+Where my man Andrew from DollarAfterDollar.com shares his step-by-step instructions on how selling Christmas trees can make you some good money in your spare time.
 Along with how much he’s made so far doing it himself!
-If you pair this with Holiday Hustle #55 – playing Santa Clause – you’ll really be the hit of the town ;) Enjoy!]
+If you pair this with Holiday Hustle #55 – playing Santa Clause – you’ll really be the hit of the town ;) Enjoy!

 Have you ever seen those independent Christmas tree salesman on the side of the road and wondered how much they make?

 Well, it’s your lucky day my friend, because I am one of those tree salesman!
 So high-5 your grandma, hug a baby, or fist bump your dog – I’m going to show you how to sell trees as a side ho-ho-hustle (sorry, that was bad).

 It all started one day when my wife and I were discussing extra ways to make money.
 I mentioned selling Christmas trees as something I think about every December and wondered how much those roadside stands make.
 Well, light up my nose and call me Rudolph – my wife told me that she had a distant relative who sold trees as her main source of income!